How to Write a Novel: Create a Bestseller Easily!

 We hope that now you have a glimpse of how to write a good novel, but what should it be about?
 Maybe you have a charismatic and appealing character, but you don’t know where to put him or her or even what the plot will be.

 1) Decide on the genre.
 Do you want a drama with elements of a thriller?
 Or maybe you are up to creating something light, funny and inspiring?
-Defining the genre and the mood of your future novel will help you to pick the topic.
+Defining the genre and the mood of your future novel will help you to pick the novel topics.

 2) Think of the main narrative.
 This actually will be your topic—the story you want to tell.
 The snowflake method is very useful here: you start with a very general topic, like a novel about supernatural creatures.
 Then you go narrower and narrower: it becomes a story about unicorns, and how they have appeared on the Earth and why no one can see them.
 If you google “the snowflake method,” you will finds sets of questions that will help to shape your topic.